LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/README.md

  - Once configured, run the data function to perform the deconvolution on your data directly within Spotfire.

+The analysis of the data can be performed following the instructions of the .md file in the Spotfire folder of this repository

 ## References
 If you find this repository helpful, please cite the following paper: